Jaelumz/Tableau-Project/README.md

 ## Results and Insights
-- Identification of trends and patterns in real estate prices across Canadian districts.
-- Analysis of the relationship between real estate prices and incomes, including correlations and causal factors.
-- Insights into factors influencing real estate market dynamics, such as economic conditions

 From analysis of the data and modelling relationships, the following conclusions were drawn:
 - Prices of homes and offices have consistently risen over the last 40 years, with a significant surge occuring between 1983 and 1984.
 - Canadian districts with the highest priced homes are Greater Vancouver, Lower Mainland and Oakville Milton.
 The price difference of homes in these districts has remained relatively consistent; however, earnings across Canada have exhibited a steady annual growth rate.
 - There is no discernible difference between the Consumer Price Index and House Price Index over the years.
 Both indices have grown at the same rate.
 - Changes in the proportion of income allocated to home expenses over time.
 In 2001, Canadians allocated over 150% of their incomes to home expenses and by 2014 this proportion decreased to slightly over 50%.
-Although no direct correlation has been observed between key economic events in the past and incomes or real estate prices in Canada, a subtle relationship exists with the prices of house construction, notably with a dip in the cost of construction materials during those pivotal years.
+Although no direct correlation has been observed between key economic events in the past and incomes or real estate prices in Canada, a subtle relationship does exists with the prices of house construction, notably with a dip in the cost of construction materials during those pivotal years.

 ## Challenges
 Challenges faced entailed: